-Date: January 2018
+Date: January 2019

-Re: Patient Protection and Affordable Care Act of 2010: 2018 Reporting Requirements for 2017 Health Coverage
+Re: Patient Protection and Affordable Care Act of 2010: 2019 Reporting Requirements for 2018 Health Coverage

-This memorandum provides a brief summary of upcoming reporting requirements under the Patient Protection and Affordable Care Act of 2010 (the "ACA").
+This memorandum summarizes upcoming reporting requirements under the Patient Protection and Affordable Care Act of 2010 (the "ACA").
 As explained below, Contributing Employers who are subject to reporting requirements under the ACA need certain information concerning the coverage provided by the New York City District Council of Carpenters Welfare Fund (the "Welfare Fund").
 This memorandum provides that information.